pingidentity/java8-token-binding-negotiation/README.md

 | 1.8.0_141 | [1.0.0.v1]
 | 1.8.0_131 & prior | unsupported

-See [java9-token-binding-negotiation] for Token Binding Protocol Negotiation support with Java 9.
 See [java9-token-binding-negotiation] or [java10-token-binding-negotiation] for Token Binding Protocol Negotiation support with Java 9 and Java 10 respectively.